 A key to conversion optimization is making sure your landing pages and website are user-friendly for all types of users.
 Many companies fail to take the disabled community into consideration when designing their websites.
 This means making sure your website’s software is compatible with those who use screen readers.
 You can read more about ways to increase your site’s accessibility here, in one of our blogs on website accessibility.

-Not only should landing pages be accessible on mobile devices but they must be adapted for users to navigate in a different way than they would on the desktop version.
-For example, creating a simple and clear mobile landing page with large font will allow users to navigate tabs easier than the desktop version on a small screen.
-Creating an easily accessible website is just one, rather large part, of fostering customer engagement and optimizing your conversion rates.
+Not only should landing pages be accessible on mobile devices, but they must be adapted for users to navigate in a different way than they would on the desktop version.
+For example, creating a simple and clear mobile landing page with a large font will allow users to navigate tabs more easily than the desktop version on a small screen.
+Creating an easily accessible website is just one rather large part of fostering customer engagement and optimizing your conversion rates.

 3. Use Credibility Indicators

-As we know, conversion optimization requires users to engage more with a site through performing certain actions.
+As we know, conversion optimization requires users to engage more with a site by performing certain actions.
 Persuading users to actually perform these actions, however, requires credibility.